Name: Kerry Robinson

 How has your training benefited you so far?

-From my attendance at the course, I have dedicated time to establishing a coaching faculty within my organisation whilst simultaneously completing my CMI qualification.
+From my attendance at the coaching and mentoring training, I have dedicated time to establishing a coaching faculty within my organisation whilst simultaneously completing my CMI qualification.

 Speak to one of our Executive Education Consultants to see how we can help transform your learning.